 I understand that while in a clinical setting of any type, I am to use facility resources including, but not limited to computers, copy machines, and food only for activities which are directly related to patient care.
 These resources are never to be used for my personal needs.
 I understand I cannot use computers at the clinical facility to access personal web pages, social networkingsites, or online communication networks such as Twitter, Instant Messaging, Facebook, or other sites usedfor personal communication.
 I understand that if I use a phone of any type as a storage device for clinical resource information, the Phone may only be used to access the clinical resources.
 While on the clinical unit, the phone must be setso it cannot transmit or receive calls or data.
 I understand that the use of cell phones for calls, text messaging, and Internet use is strictly prohibited during all clinical experiences and/or classrooms.
 The cell phone may ONLY be used when off the clinicalunit during scheduled breaks.
-I understand I cannot take pictures for personal reasons in the clinical setting.
-This restriction includespictures/video anywhere in the clinical setting and is not limited to patient care areas or pictures that include patients, staff, or visitors.
+I understand I cannot take pictures for personal reasons in the clinical setting. - This restriction includespictures/video anywhere in the clinical setting and is not limited to patient care areas or pictures that include patients, staff, or visitors.
 I understand the Performance Improvement Plan policies and the disciplinary actions associated with the policies.
-I understand that willful violation of any of the program policies and standards can result in disciplinary action not limited to program probation and/or possible dismissal.
+I understand that willful violation of any of the program policies and standards can result in disciplinary action not limited to program probation and/or possible dismissal. possible distrilissal.
+Student's Prin nted Name Student's Sigr nature Date l, , give my consent allowing the University of educational and promotional purposes, inclu am to use my picture and personal statement for uding but not limited to the web site of the Respiratory ralid from the date below until withdrawal of this on whose signature is below.
+Witness's Signature (faculty member) Student's Signature Date

-Student's Print ed Name

-Student's Signa Date iture